-Finally, that they are impinged, of course, in their activity by virtue of the sovereignty of the government of the country they happen to though molning the modia except for Mr. Ryan, Mr. Lwyer, Mr.

-be located in at the time.
+Finally, that they are impinged, of course, in their activity by virtue of the sovereignty of the government of the country they happen to be located in at the time.

 What comments would you gentlemen make on all of those matters?